Ori Devuda: Soundtrack

 The film score and soundtrack album were composed by Leon James.The audio rights were acquired by Mango Music and Saregama.

 Release

 The film was released in theatres on 21 October 2022, coinciding with Deepavali.

+Home media

+Aha acquired the streaming rights of the film and made it available from 11 November 2022.

 Reception

 Paul Nicodemus of The Times of India rated the film 3 out of 5 stars and wrote "Ori Devuda is a relatable rom-com with a touch of fantasy and tries to appeal to your senses.
 Watch it for its second half".
 Murali Krishna CH of Cinema Express rated the film 2.5 out of 5 Stars and wrote "For those who've seen Oh My Kadavule, it's unlikely that the remake will keep them entertained.
 And for the rest, it might come across as a thoughtful romantic drama that is powered by beautiful writing".
 The Hans India rated the film 2 out of 5 stars and wrote "Ori Devuda has an exciting and relatable premise, but it fails to deliver the right dose of fun and drama to have an impact.
 It ends as a passable watch, with a few moments working intermittently".